Skip to main content

 Calibration can be used for two related but distinct things:

-calibrated_tapstable) to use in HCM Work Packages For this use case, it will work best using a time of minimum load.
-This may vary by network, but is typically around 4am. -
+1. Determining a best fit for off-load tap settings (the calibrated_taps table) to use in HCM Work Packages For this use case, it will work best using a time of minimum load.
+This may vary by network, but is typically around 4am.

 Make sure the time you specify has available PQV data in the database, otherwise the calibration will not run successfully.
 Not all times will have PQV data available, and will depend on the data you have ingested into the system.
 To see details of how the PQV data was used, see the logs for detailed information on an individual calibration run.
 Only some logs are available in the front end, contact Zepben support if you need further information.